sfragkoul/synth4bench/UserGuide.md

 The datasets required for this analysis are available for open access on [Zenodo](https://zenodo.org/records/10683211).

 This repository contains 10 synthetic genomics datasets, generated specifically for benchmarking somatic variant callers.
-Each dataset was produced with NEAT v3, based on the TP53 gene of Homo sapiens, and provides valuable resources for analyzing the effects of various NGS parameters on **tumor-only somatic variant calling** algorithms.
+Each dataset was produced with [NEAT v3](https://github.com/ncsa/NEAT/releases/tag/3.3), based on the *TP53* gene of Homo sapiens, and provides valuable resources for analyzing the effects of various NGS parameters on **tumor-only somatic variant calling** algorithms.

+### Data Overview

+These datasets explore two primary variables to observe their impact on somatic variant calling:

+   - **Coverage:** Five datasets vary in coverage while keeping read length constant (150 bp).
+Coverage levels include 300x, 700x, 1000x, 3000x, and 5000x.

+   - **Read Length:** Another set of five datasets vary in read length while maintaining a coverage level of 1000x.
+Read lengths include 50 bp, 100 bp, 150 bp, 170 bp, 200 bp, and 300 bp.

+Each dataset contains paired-end reads, providing compatibility with most standard analysis pipelines for synthetic genomics data.

+### Available Files

+There are two compressed folders for download:

+   - **Reference folders**: reference.rar (25.7 kB)

+This folders includes reference sequences necessary for aligning or comparing generated synthetic reads.

+   - **Synthetic folders:** synth_datasets.rar (55.9 MB)

+This folders includes all 10 synthetic datasets, with filenames indicating coverage and read length details.
+Each dataset is structured and named according to the parameters it explores.

 ## Installation